 Sparkling wines: simply said wines with bubbles or more right wine with carbon dioxide in the bottles.
-Commonly used wines for celebrations, but nothing is stopping you from drinking Champagne of a causal Thursday.
-Most known examples of wine in this category are Champagne (made with the champagne method) from France Champagne region (only wine coming from here can be called Champagne), Cava (championese traditional method) from Spain and Prosecco (Charmat-tank method) from Italy.
+Commonly used wines for celebrations, but nothing is stopping you from drinking Champagne on a causal Thursday.
+The most known examples of wine in this category are Champagne (made with the champagne method) from France Champagne region (only wine coming from here can be called Champagne), Cava (championese traditional method) from Spain, and Prosecco (Charmat-tank method) from Italy.

 Fortified wines: to half or fully fermented wine there is extra alcohol added, therefore their alcohol level can be up to 15-22%.
 Known examples are Sherry from Spain and Port from Portugal.

-Colour: The wine colour is determined by the grape type used to make the wine and or the way the wine is made.
+Colour: The wine color is determined by the grape type used to make the wine and or the way the wine is made.

 Red: red wine is made from black grapes.
-During fermentation, the grape juice is fermented together with the grape skins, which is giving the colour to the grape juice/wine.
+During fermentation, the grape juice is fermented together with the grape skins, which is giving color to the grape juice/wine.